Automobile

 Diesel engine diagram

-Diesel engine having some characteristics you must know include the compression ignition, mixture formation inside the combustion chamber, adjustment of the engine speed due to the mixture quality, heterogeneous air-fuel mixture, high air ratio, diffusion flame and finally, fuel with high ignition performance.
+Diesel engines have some characteristics you must know including compression ignition, mixture formation inside the combustion chamber, adjustment of the engine speed due to the mixture quality, heterogeneous air-fuel mixture, high air ratio, diffusion flame, and finally, fuel with high ignition performance.
 All these are explained in the working principles of the diesel engine.
 So keep reading!

 Contents